Not filing Form 5472 costs $25,000 per year. We file it for $299.

 Form 5472 carries one of the harshest information-return penalties in the tax code, and e-commerce founders are frequent targets because so many open LLCs without realizing the duty exists.
 Because there is no statute of limitations on an unfiled information return, a year you missed years ago can still be assessed today, and the per-form structure means three forgotten years equals $75,000 before any continuation penalty.

 We do not provide penalty-abatement or IRS representation.
 The reliable fix is to file correctly and on time.
-Compare the cost of doing that against the penalty on the pricing page.
+Compare the cost of doing that against the penalty on the Form 5472 penalty page.

 Do e-commerce founders still file a BOI report on top of Form 5472?